sdruskat/2019-09-30-allianz-ag-software-publikationen/die-hard-derse19.md

 -- MySQL
 SELECT * FROM t WHERE a REGEXP 'val.*';
 ```
-- Syntax varies from each implementation, even if „supporting POSIX“
+- Syntax varies from each implementation, even if “supporting POSIX”
 - Regular expression engines often allow a search for non-regular expressions, such as backreferences and other extensions: some implementations trade features for speed (e.g RE2 from Google)
 - “Power users“ will use all regular features available, even if never officially documented